MicrosoftDocs/ai-builder/ai-builder-docs/prediction-prereq.md

 # Prerequisites

-For information about AI Builder requirements that are not specific to this AI model, view the [AI model prerequisites](build-model.md#prerequisites) topic.
+For information about AI Builder requirements that are not specific to this AI model, see [AI model prerequisites](build-model.md#prerequisites).

 ## What skills do I need?